 Because of diversity in pathology training programs, individual residents may be required by their Program Director to participate in any of the following combinations of the exam sections:

 - AP, CP, and Special Topics (total test)

 The fees and examination materials are the same, regardless of the number or combination of sections completed.
 Scores will be based only on the sections attempted.
 The Special Topics section must be completed in order to receive scores.

 Individual score information is provided to both Residency Program Directors and Residents.
 Computer-generated statistical and score reports are provided to assess both individual and peer group performance in relation to year of training and each content area.

-RISE will next be administered March 15–28, 2014.
-The registration deadline is Feb.
-21, 2014.
-For more detailed information and any inquiries related to RISE please contact:
+RISE will next be administered March 19– April 1, 2016.
+The registration deadline is February 19, 2016.
+For more detailed information and any inquiries related to RISE, please contact: